DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

    ```
    How many resources are needed to achieve a quality level?
    ```

 ---

+## Troubleshooting

+1. I ran the docker run command but the website gives me `localhost refused to connect` error

+   This is probably because the application is still being spun up.
+Wait for a few minutes and try again.

+2. I'm in light mode and the website is unreadable

+   On the streamlit homepage, go to settings and select the custom theme

+---
 ## Project Structure

-- `.github/workflows/docker-publish.yml`: Defines a GitHub Action workflow to automate Docker publishing
+- `.github/workflows/docker-publish.yml`: GitHub Action workflow to automate Docker publishing
 - `app.py`: Main entry point for the application
 - `data`
 	- `default`: Contains textbook PDF and FAISS indexes
 		- `textbook` PDF
-		- `faiss_indexes`: Contains pre-built embeddings and metadata for the textbook
+		- `faiss_indexes`: Pre-built embeddings and metadata for the textbook
 - `backend`
 	- `document_loading.py`: Document loading, embedding creation and search logic
 	- `inference.py`: LLM inference and RAG logic